 - 12.1 Each party must comply with its obligations under the Law, including where applicable the Information Acts, the EA and the HRA and you shall notify ARIA immediately of any investigation of or proceedings against you under the EA. - 12.2 You acknowledge that ARIA is subject to requirements under the Information Acts (other than the FOIA) and you will provide reasonable assistance and cooperation to ARIA to assist ARIA's compliance with its information disclosure obligations. - 12.3 You acknowledge that ARIA, acting in accordance with the Information Acts (other than the FOIA), may disclose information concerning you and the Grant Agreement without consulting you.
 ARIA must take reasonable steps to notify you of any request for information to the extent permissible and reasonably practical and will give you adequate opportunity to make representations before ARIA discloses any information relating to such matters.
-ARIA will be responsible for determining in its absolute discretion whether any information is exempt from disclosure in accordance with the Information Acts. - 12.4 Where you are subject to the Information Acts and receive a request for disclosure that relates to ARIA or the Grant Agreement you will notify ARIA and give ARIA adequate opportunity to make representations to you before you disclose any information relating to such matters. - 12.5 You must take account of the requirements of the National Security and Investment Act 2021 before assigning or licensing Results or Foreground IP.
+When ARIA is the recipient of a request under the Information Acts, ARIA will be responsible for determining in its absolute discretion whether any information is exempt from disclosure in accordance with the Information Acts. - 12.4 ARIA acknowledges that you are subject to the Information Acts and where you receive a request for disclosure that relates to ARIA or the Grant Agreement, ARIA will provide reasonable assistance and cooperation to you to assist your compliance with its information disclosure obligations.
+To the extent permissible and reasonably practical, you will notify ARIA and give ARIA adequate opportunity to make representations to you before you disclose any information relating to such matters.
+When you are the recipient of a request under the Information Acts, you will be responsible for determining in your absolute discretion whether any information is exempt from disclosure in accordance with the Information Acts. - You must take account of the requirements of the National Security and Investment Act 2021 before assigning or licensing Results or Foreground IP.
 You are encouraged to give a voluntary notice to the Secretary of State under the Act in advance of any such assignment or licence if the assignment or licence is likely to meet the requirements of section 18 of the Act and inform ARIA if any mandatory or voluntary notification is made. - 12.6 You must take account of the Secure Innovation and Trusted Research Guidance.
 You must also consider any risks to the physical safety and security of the public and implement any appropriate mitigations and measures where the Project Activities you carry out have the potential to interact with the public.